ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/scabench/fastjson-tp1fn1](https://github.com/scabench/fastjson-tp1fn1) :  ![starts](https://img.shields.io/github/stars/scabench/fastjson-tp1fn1.svg) ![forks](https://img.shields.io/github/forks/scabench/fastjson-tp1fn1.svg)

 ## CVE-2022-25813
- In Apache OFBiz, versions 18.12.05 and earlier, an attacker acting as an anonymous user of the ecommerce plugin, can insert a malicious content in a message &#8220;Subject&#8221; field from the &quot;Contact us&quot; page.
+ In Apache OFBiz, versions 18.12.05 and earlier, an attacker acting as an anonymous user of the ecommerce plugin, can insert a malicious content in a message “Subject” field from the "Contact us" page.
 Then a party manager needs to list the communications in the party component to activate the SSTI.
 A RCE is then possible.